andreafalletti/hyprland-/Configuring-Hyprland.md

 = -> plus
 ```

 See the [xkbcommon-keysyms.h header](https://github.com/xkbcommon/libxkbcommon/blob/master/include/xkbcommon/xkbcommon-keysyms.h) for all the keysyms.
+The name you should use is the one after XKB_KEY_, written in all lowercase.

 Dispatcher list: